 What Can You Do?

-- We would strongly urge you to set up a transcript account with the IRS if they haven't already (http://www.irs.gov/Individuals/Get-Transcript) and do so before an attacker does.
+- We would strongly urge you to set up an IRS transcript account before an attacker does: http://www.irs.gov/Individuals/Get-Transcript

 Article: Creating an IRS transcript account before the attackers do